Google and its “Shadow Workforce”

 Independent contractors are a company risk when they are treated as full-time employees.
 The Economic Policy Institute estimates that 10-20% of employers misclassify independent contractors.
 Misclassification is an enormous liability for big companies that would have to pay thousands of dollars for overtime and penalties if they were sued.

 Seek Legal Assistance Today

 Click here to learn more about the difference between independent contractors and employees.
-If you think that you’ve been misclassified as an independent contractor, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you think that you’ve been misclassified as an independent contractor, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.